Trying To Make Sense of the Latest Cowboys’ Playoff Loss

 Matt LaFleur and the offense must have studied the Cardinals, 49ers, and Bills games to see how much Dallas struggles with pre-snap motion.

-On nearly every play, a wide receiver or was sent sprinting across the formation prior to the snap, adding to the Cowboys' confusion on defense.
+On nearly every play, a wide receiver or tight end was sent sprinting across the formation prior to the snap, adding to the Cowboys’ confusion on defense.

-The motion man was almost always utilized to kick out the or outside while a guard or tackle pulled in the opposite direction to create a seam for Aaron Jones.
+The motion man was almost always utilized to kick out the defensive end or outside linebacker while a guard or tackle pulled in the opposite direction to create a seam for Aaron Jones.

 This is the pin and pull technique that allowed the Cardinals, 49ers, and Bills to rack up a combined 658 yards in just those three games, a whopping 35% of the season total allowed.